first-1251/2019-robot/docs/SUBSYSTEM.md

 Commands need a way to send instructions to the Subsystem.
 They may also need to know details about the subsystem's state.
 We define these as `public` methods.
 (Don't forget the docs!)

-_Notice that Commands do not need to know a lot of the details of the collector.
+>Pro Tip: Notice that Commands do not need to know a lot of the details of the collector.
 For example, the Command doesn't need to know if it is using a switch or a proximity sensor to detect the game piece.
 It also doesn't need to know how many motor are controlling the collector.
-This is called `encapsulation` (or `information hiding`) and is one of the core principles of Object Oriented Programming._
+This is called `encapsulation` (or `information hiding`) and is one of the key principles of Object-Oriented Design._

 ```java
 class Collector extends TigerSubsystem {